A Guide To Surviving Taksim, Istanbul, With Your Sanity Intact

 It is BUSY.
 If you think you’ve seen busy before, you haven’t actually seen it until you’ve been to Taksim.
 Go on a Friday or Saturday, and it goes up ten notches more.

-Istiklal Caddesi is basically one very long, a pedestrianized street that is remarkably narrow considering how many people use it.
-On either side of the road, there are bars, restaurants, shops, cinemas, even Madame Tussaud’s.
-Then, also on either side, there are side streets which shoot off and have a million and one other things to see and do on all of them.
+Istiklal Caddesi is basically one very long pedestrianized street that is remarkably narrow, considering how many people use it.
+On either side of the road, there are many bars, restaurants, shops, cinemas, and even Madame Tussaud’s.
+Then, also on either side, there are side streets that shoot off and have a million and one other things to see and do on all of them.

 Add to that the taxis and police cars that need to get across the pedestrianized part from those side streets, and you can see how it could be pretty stressful, especially when an ambulance is trying to get down to help someone.